Loans – Undergraduate, Graduate, and Seminary

 Parents or legal guardians of a dependent student may borrow through the Federal Direct PLUS Loan program.
 Parents may borrow up to the cost of education (minus other aid).
 This program is not based on financial need.
 Repayment normally begins within 60 days of the second disbursement.
 All Federal Direct PLUS loans require a credit check.

 Private banks and loan companies may also offer student and parent loan programs.
 These loans can be at a variable or fixed interest rate.
 Lenders will base rates on a borrower’s credit score and will often require a cosigner.
 Click here to compare lenders.

 Graduate and Seminary Loans

-The Financial Aid Office administers the William D. Ford Direct Loan program and the Perkins Loan program for Graduate and Seminary students.
+The Financial Aid Office administers the William D. Ford Direct Loan program for Graduate and Seminary students.
 A student must complete the Free Application for Federal Student Aid (FAFSA) to determine loan eligibility.
 LCU’s federal school code for the FAFSA is 001708.
 Visit the FAFSA website to fill out the form.
 Students are urged to be good stewards of their finances in applying for loans, given the limited financial compensation typically associated with leadership ministry.